gofiber/docs/blog/2026-04-16-fiber-v3-express-style-handlers.md

 Fiber v3 decided to stop pretending this is not a problem.
 Its handler adapter accepts seventeen different function signatures — from Fiber-native to Express-style callbacks to raw `net/http` and `fasthttp` handlers.
 You can mix them in the same application without manual wrapping.

 This sounds like magic.
-It is actually a carefully designed type switch in `adapter.go` that does at compile time what you would otherwise do by hand.
+It is actually a carefully designed type switch in `adapter.go` that performs this adaptation at runtime when routes are registered, instead of forcing you to do it by hand.

 <!-- truncate -->